Mithil467/mitype/README.md

 **Mitype** is a Python package to test (and hence improve) your typing speed right from the ease of your terminal.
 Features

-🖥️ For Linux, Windows and macOS
+🖥️ For Linux, Windows, and macOS

 🎦 See your replay!